XMLDB defining an XML structure

 We really think the XMLDB Editor is pretty easy to use, so here you won't see a complete guide to use it.
 We highly recommend you to play with it for a while, viewing how it works and how it modifies the install.xml files.

-It's organised in a top-botton structure, where you start loading (or creating) a new XMLDB file.
+It's organised in a top-bottom structure, where you start loading (or creating) a new XMLDB file.
 Then, you can edit such file and its general structure will be showed.
-This structure have two type of elements, tables and statements and the XMLDB Editor allows you to add, edit, delete, and move them easily.
-Also, for initial creation of tables, one small but effective reverse-enginery tool has been developed (only under MySQL) allowing you to retrofit any table from the DB to the XMLDB Editor.
+This structure has one type of elements, tables and the XMLDB Editor allows you to add, edit, delete, and move them easily.
+Additionally it is possible to turn an existing table (under MySQL and MariaDB) into an XMLDB structure, allowing you to retrofit any table from the DB to XMLDB Editor.

 Note: If you can't click on the create links.... you must first create the /db folder (as shown in the list, but it may not really exist) and then make sure it is writeable by the webserver